Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: BNN Layers Analysis

-The first question to answer when a convolutional network is employed as a feature extractor is: Which layer’s output is the most suitable to build a distinctive image descriptor?
+The first question to answer when a convolutional network is employed as a feature extractor is: which layer is the most suitable to build a distinctive image descriptor?
+This section provides a VPR performance assessment of the features from every layer in both Baseline network (Section \ref{ssec:networks}) and its binary counterpart, BinaryNet.
+The results obtained drove the design of FloppyNet towards the use of \textit{pool5} as an output layer.

 CNNs can learn features at different levels of abstraction.
 Convolutional features retain some spatial information.
-However, as the depth increases, pool layers induce the loss of such spatial information in favor of translation invariance.
-In fully connected layers, the activation of a neuron depends on every neuron in the previous level.
-Hence, the spatial information vanishes while improving the invariance to viewpoint changes and translation in particular \cite{hou2015convolutional}.
+However, as the depth increases, pool layers induce the loss of such a spatial information in favor of translation invariance.
+In fully-connected layers, the activation of a neuron depends on every neuron in the previous level.
+Hence, the spatial information vanishes while improving the invariance to viewpoint changes and translation in particular \cite{7279659}.
 The second question we need to answer is how binarization impacts layers’ features and VPR matching performance.

-The answers to these questions are given in Table \ref{tab:baseline_features} and Table \ref{tab:binarynet_features}, which show $S_{P100}$ for every layer of the baseline and BinaryNet, repectively.

-In the Baseline, deeper convolutions and fully connected layers handle viewpoint changes better than others. \textit{Fc6} and \textit{fc7} obtain the highest performance under extreme viewpoint changes that characterize Old City. \textit{Pool5} is the best on GardenPoints, which includes mild viewpoint shifts other than day-light variations.
+The answers to these questions are given in Table \ref{tab:baseline_features} and Table \ref{tab:binarynet_features}, which show $S_{P100}$ for every layer of Baseline and BinaryNet, repectively.
+In Baseline, fully-connected layers and deeper convolutions handle viewpoint changes better than initial layers. \textit{Fc6} and \textit{fc7} obtain the highest performance under extreme viewpoint changes that characterize Old City. \textit{Pool5} is the best on GardenPoints, which includes mild viewpoint shifts other than day-light variations.
 On the other hand, shallower layers deal better with appearance changes.
-Nordland includes only seasonal variations, and the best is \textit{conv4} with $S_{P100} = 95\%$.
-These results partially confirm findings of a previous study on a standard AlexNet \cite{hou2015convolutional}, which indicates \textit{conv3} as the best layer to deal with appearance changes while \textit{pool5} and, in some cases, \textit{fc6} as the best choice to deal with viewpoint changes.
+Nordland includes only seasonal variations, and the best layer is \textit{conv4} with $\ratio{} = 95\%$.
+These results partially confirm findings of a previous study on a standard AlexNet \cite{7279659}, which indicates \textit{conv3} as the best layer to deal with appearance changes while \textit{pool5} and, in some cases, \textit{fc6} as the best choice to deal with viewpoint changes.

 Binarization negatively affects VPR performance, but the characteristics of the layers are more or less unchanged.
-As shown in Table \ref{tab:binarynet_features}, \textit{pool5} achieves the highest performance on the same dataset as for the baseline.
-Similarly, fully connected layers outperform the others on Old city and Berlin Kudamm.
+As shown in Table \ref{tab:binarynet_features}, \textit{pool5} achieves the highest performance on the same dataset as for Baseline.
+Similarly, fully-connected layers outperform the others on Old city.